DCMLab/schemata_code/README.md

 julia> Pkg.clone("https://github.com/DCMLab/DigitalMusicology.jl.git")
 ```

-* `Schemas.jl` provides the main functionality for handling schemata.
+* `src/polygrams.jl` provides the main functionality for handling schemata using skipgrams over skipgrams.
-* `scratch.jl` serves as a scratchpad for ideas, functionality that is in development, and boilerplate code for development.
+* `src/scratch.jl` serves as a scratchpad for ideas, functionality that is in development, and boilerplate code for development.
+  Not necessarily up to date, might be broken.
+* `notebooks/polygrams.ipynb` contains an example